CPD Accreditation, Professional Development & Trauma-Informed Mental Health Training

 • The balance between theory and practical tools

-• The delivery style (engaging vs purely presentation-based)
+• The delivery style (engaging, reflective, and interactive vs purely presentation-based)

 How is trauma-informed training applied in real-world settings?